WildMon-ai/WildMon-EnvVar/README.md

 uv run jupyter notebook pipeline.ipynb
 ```

-The notebook mirrors the CLI flow, adds visualization tools, and supports quick parameter tuning.
+The notebook mirrors the CLI flow, adds visualization tools, and supports quick parameter tuning like changing the dates or scale of each variable independently.
 Useful for more interactive processes.

 ---